cstauf2/frontend-stuff/README.md

 Frontend stuff
 ========================

-Frontend materials that I reference and use on frontend projects.
+Frontend stuff that I reference and use on projects.
 Mostly CSS/HTML and design related.

 - [CSS](#css)
 - [Scaffolding](#scaffolding)